pedroll/nestjs-backend-v2/README.md

 ===============
 ## Description

-Mockup bakend NestJs based on udemy course
+Playground bakend NestJs
+No real world app
 Postgres version to be expanded with other features

 * [x] Restful